 That editorial choice also makes her books harder to flatten.
 The women in her reporting are not exemplary because they are pure or because they stand in for a slogan.
 They matter because they are doing work under pressure, often in systems built to ignore them.

 That is the deeper reason Lemmon's writing has held up.
-Her subject is not inspiration.
-It is agency under coercion.
+Her subject is agency under coercion rather than inspiration.

-In her work, war is not only about battle lines and commanders.
-It is about what happens to households, labor, motherhood, friendship, local authority, and survival when violence starts dictating the terms of ordinary life.
+In her work, war is about battle lines and commanders, and also about what happens to households, labor, motherhood, friendship, local authority, and survival when violence starts dictating the terms of ordinary life.
 She pays attention to what women improvise when men are absent, when governments are predatory, when militias reshape the local economy, and when ideology tries to close every available path.

 That attention gives her reporting moral force without making it sentimental.
 She is not writing as if courage solves structural violence.
 She is writing as if courage becomes visible most clearly when structural violence is already present.